metasnf

 #> [1] TRUE

-Some of our data has missing values and not all of our dataframes
+Some of the data has missing values and not all of the data frames

 have the same number of participants.
 SNF can only be run with complete